cramerdev/docs/_posts/2013-9-24-workflow.markdown

 tags: main
 ---

-Here at Cramer Dev, we whole heartedly believe that the most effective way to build interactive products hinges on two key principles:

-1. *Be Agile* - Business needs are constantly evolving.
-By structuring our work deliverables in smaller chunks and shipping products more often, we have the opportunity to both deliver value to the market more quickly and also to learn and validate our assumptions sooner rather than later.
-If you haven't read it yet, check out the [Manifesto For Agile Software Development](http://agilemanifesto.org/)
-2. *Run Lean* - Make assumptions, create hypothesis, develop tests, and obtain validated learning about what the market really wants.
-This is where we get to put on our mad scientist hat and use empirical data to ensure we are building something with the right product to market fit.
-If you're unfamiliar with the concept of "lean development," you can check out this [great resource from Ash Maurya](http://practicetrumpstheory.com/blog/)

-We've implemented these principles into our daily workflow in the various disciplines we practice from how we manage projects to how we develop our applications.
 In the following sections, you can learn all of the details by reading the In Depth portions or grab the key takeaways by glancing at the Highlights.

 ## Managing Projects
 On a high level, our project management process is comprised of a series of recurring events - release planning meetings, iteration planning meetings, stand-ups, demos, and retros.